-Do you want to get WordPress emails on localhost with SMTP?
+Do you want to send WordPress emails on localhost with SMTP?

 How Do I Send an Email From WordPress on Localhost?

-You can send email from WordPress on localhost with WP Mail SMTP.
+You can send emails from WordPress on localhost with WP Mail SMTP.

 The plugin takes over the default email sending function in WordPress so that your emails are routed through an SMTP provider instead.

 That means you’ll receive plugin messages and contact form tests from your staging site, even if it’s not live on the internet.

 WP Mail SMTP makes it easy to use SMTP on localhost so you don’t get the

 Could not instantiate mail function error.
 It supports many free providers that are ideal for trying things out before you launch.

 We’ll walk you through the setup steps and recommend some free providers you can use while testing your new website.